Celebrating Mother’s Day With SweatHouz and How SweatHouz Caters to Moms

 Once they become a parent, that sort of exercise schedule may not be realistic or attainable,” she says.
 Rather, “it is important to set goals that make sense for your life right now.”
 Maybe that means booking 1 infrared sauna session each week and sticking with the commitment for the next several months before reassessing, for example.

-Not every day is going to be doable to hit every commitment you’re wanting to make, but finding ways to still get some done can help you in the long run!”
+Not every day is going to be doable to hit every commitment you want to make, but finding ways to still get some done can help you in the long run!”
 Losing the ‘all or nothing’ mentality in favor of the ‘consistency beats perfection’ mentality sounds good to us!